aiven/devportal/docs/integrations/rsyslog.rst

    ====================================  ==============  =============
    618fb764-5832-4636-ba26-0d9857222cfd  example-syslog  rsyslog

-Finally you can link the service to the endpoint
+Then you can link the service to the endpoint

 ::